navedrys/-Credit-Risk-Prediction-using-ANN/README.md

 ✨ A production-ready Machine Learning Web App that predicts whether a customer is a credit risk using an Artificial Neural Network (ANN).

-🚀 Built with real-world workflow → from data → model → deployment
+🚀 Built with a complete pipeline: Data → Model → Deployment

 🌟 Why This Project Stands Out

-✔ Real-world financial problem
+✔ Real-world financial use case
 ✔ End-to-End ML pipeline
-✔ ANN (Deep Learning) implementation
+✔ Deep Learning (ANN) implementation
 ✔ Deployed using Streamlit
 ✔ Handles preprocessing + prediction
 🌳 Workflow (Tree Structure)
 📦 Credit Risk Prediction System
 │
 ├── 📥 Data Layer